 Oregon recognizes four levels – or degrees – of assault.
 Second and third degree assault are felonies, which involve physical or serious physical injury and may involve the use of a dangerous or deadly weapon.
 Assault in the first degree is the most serious form of assault in Oregon and is addressed in Assault in the First Degree in Oregon.
 Misdemeanor assault is addressed in Assault in the Fourth Degree in Oregon.

-A person is guilty of assault in the third degree if he:
+A person is guilty of assault in the third degree if they:

 Assault in the third degree is a Class C felony in Oregon, unless the assault was committed while the offender was intoxicated and operating a motor vehicle, in which case it is a Class B felony.